dronekit/dronekit-python/docs/examples/channel_overrides.rst

 `mission controlled <http://plane.ardupilot.com/wiki/flight-features/channel-output-functions/#disabled>`_ (i.e. it will not directly be controlled by normal autopilot code).

-You can read the values of the channels using the :py:attr:`Vehicle.channels <dronekit.lib.Vehicle.channels>` attribute.
+You can read the values of the channels using the :py:attr:`Vehicle.channels <dronekit.Vehicle.channels>` attribute.
 The values are regularly updated, from the UAV, based on the RC inputs from the transmitter.
 These can be read either as a set or individually:

 .. code:: python